Last updated: 5 July 2018

 How safe and secure is your personal information that we hold?

 We will take reasonable steps to protect your personal information by storing it in a secure environment.
 We may store your personal information in paper and electronic form.
 We will also take reasonable steps to protect any personal information from misuse, loss and unauthorized access, modification or disclosure.
+We take reasonable steps to ensure the security of your personal or company information from unauthorised access, theft or modification.

 Using online services